Tyoda/ModelMeImpressed/README.md

  - Automatically generate model list from some resource in the game.

  - Solve player having to relog to see its own model change

+ - The models lists are messy, fix that somehow I guess